Man in Bizarre NYC Freezer Case Was Accused Double Murderer

 It turns out the man had just been released from jail in Boston after an indictment accusing him of two murders in the 1980s

-Henderson grabbed a knife and attacked the workers, who were able to disarm him.
-He then had some kind of medical episode and died.
+Henderson shouted, "Away from me, Satan!" as he rushed out of the freezer, police said.
+He then grabbed a knife and attacked employees, who were able to disarm him.
+Henderson then went into cardiac arrest and died.

-Henderson was indicted in June 2017 on two counts of first-degree murder for his alleged role in the May 7, 1988 homicides of William Medina and Antonio Dos Reis in Boston.
+Police arrested Henderson in St. Louis, Missouri, in June 2017 after bullets from the Boston killings were matched to a gun recovered in a fatal shooting in Miami in 1993.
+He was indicted on two counts of first-degree murder for his alleged role in the May 7, 1988 homicides of William Medina and Antonio Dos Reis in Boston.
 Both victims were in their 20s; Henderson would have been slightly older at the time.
 The case had been cold for decades, but it was reopened by a cold case squad in Boston and the indictment followed.

 The case did not have a trial date, and Henderson's attorney had filed a motion to suppress evidence.
 The motion was granted last week and the judge reduced his bail as a consequence of that, authorities in Boston said.
 Henderson was released on his own recognizance Aug.
 1, four days before the freezer attack.